 Here's some sample content from the Musicarta Pentatonics Workbook theory modules.

 Using the Pentatonic Workbook keyboard diagrams, you can immediately start picking out pentatonic melodies at the keyboard.
-‘Doodle’ with both hands covering a total of perhaps eight or nine notes - the shaded octave and a couple of notes either side.
-Start and end on your ‘T’ note (for tonic, explained below).
+‘Doodle’ with two hands covering a total of perhaps eight or nine notes - the shaded octave and a couple of notes either side.

 You're sure to find the sound is familiar!

-Here are some sample ‘doodles’.
-They both start and end on the tonic (name-note).
-They're right in the middle of the keyboard - try to copy them.
+Here are two sample ‘doodles’.
+They both start and end on the name-note of the scale - C or A. They're right in the middle of the keyboard - try to copy them.

-There's a whole section of playing-by-ear coaching further on in the Workbook, so don't be dismayed if at first you don't succeed!
+There's a whole section of playing-by-ear coaching in the Workbook, so don't be dismayed if at first you don't succeed!